happyparesh/email-smtp/README.md

-# email-smtp
-Email setup using PHPMailer
+# PHPMailer Script to Send Email Using SMTP Authentication